pyocd/pyOCD/docs/terminology.md

     writes within the chip.
 Concrete MEM-APs have names that represent the kind of bus fabric with which they interface, such as AHB-AP or AXI-AP.
 - **probe server**: Server that shares a debug probe over TCP/IP.
+- **REPL**: Read-Eval-Print-Loop.
+An interactive type of command interface used by pyOCD Commander, as well as Python and other similar tools.
 - **session**: Represents a connection to a debug probe and the runtime object graph.
 - **session option**: A named setting that controls some feature of pyOCD.
 Options are associated with a session, and each session can have different values for a given option..
 They can be set from the